Alge Crumpler: Atlanta Falcons

-Crumpler was drafted by the Falcons in the second round (35th overall) of the 2001 NFL Draft.
+Crumpler was selected by the Falcons in the second round (35th overall) of the 2001 NFL draft.
 Crumpler made the first start of his NFL career against the Carolina Panthers on September 23, 2001.
 He caught his first two passes for a total of 13 yards.
 His first touchdown was scored against the New Orleans Saints, on October 21, 2001.
 He finished his rookie season starting 12 of 16 games and totaling 25 receptions for 330 yards and three touchdowns.
 In 2002, Crumpler started 9 of 16 games, recording 36 receptions for 455 yards and five touchdowns.

 Crumpler earned his first Pro Bowl honor in 2003, starting all 16 games for the Falcons, catching 44 passes for 552 yards, the most for a Falcons tight end since 1980; he also had three touchdowns.
 Crumpler played in and started 14 games for the Falcons in 2004, who advanced to the NFC Championship Game.
 Crumpler finished the regular season with 48 receptions for 774 yards and six touchdowns and was elected to the Pro Bowl.
 In 2005, Crumpler returned to start 16 games for the Falcons, setting career highs with 65 receptions for 877 yards, as well as five touchdowns.
 He was also named to his third-consecutive Pro Bowl.

 In 2006, Crumpler set a career-high with eight touchdowns, while also making 56 catches for 780 yards in 16 games started.
 Crumpler made 10 starts in 14 games in 2007, in his first season without Michael Vick at quarterback.
 He finished the year with 42 receptions for 444 yards and five touchdowns.
 In December 2007, Crumpler was fined by the NFL for wearing black eye strips during a Monday Night Football which had the letters MV and the number 7 written on them in support of Vick, who was in prison at the time.

 On February 15, 2008, Crumpler was released by the Falcons.

 Tennessee Titans

 On March 2, 2008, Crumpler signed with the Tennessee Titans.
-He made his debut with the team on September 7, 2008 against the Jacksonville Jaguars.
+He made his debut with the team on September 7, 2008, against the Jacksonville Jaguars.
 He started 15 games for the Titans in 2008, making 24 catches for 257 yards.
 In the Titans' Divisional Playoff game against the Baltimore Ravens, Crumpler fumbled after a reception from Kerry Collins on the Ravens' 5-yard line, which helped the Ravens ultimately win the game over the top-seeded Titans.

-On August 9, 2009 in the Titans' first preseason game, Crumpler weighed approximately 300 pounds, gaining an estimated 30 pounds during the offseason.
+On August 9, 2009, in the Titans' first preseason game, Crumpler weighed approximately 300 pounds, gaining an estimated 30 pounds during the offseason.
 However, Crumpler played in all 16 games for the Titans in 2009, starting 14 and catching 27 passes for 222 yards and one touchdown.
 He was also part of a blocking unit that aided Titans running back Chris Johnson in a 2,006-yard rushing season.